FUNDAMENTALS OF ECOLOGY

 - Population growth patterns in contrasting environments, and

-- Patterns and characteristics of major ecosystems of Texas and North America.
+- Patterns and characteristics of major ecosystems of North America and the Earth.

-Dr. David D. Briske Dr. Kirk O. Winemiller
+Dr. David D. Briske Dr. Jacquelyn K. Grace

 Ecosystem Science & Management Dept. Wildlife & Fisheries Sciences Dept.